docmartin87/MadnessFM/README.md

-# Deuces Wild (Band Page)
+# MadnessFM

-This is website for Deuces Wild’s fans and people who are not yet fans to go to if they want to see where the band are playing over the next few months, if they want buy band merchandise, if they want to learn more about the band and its members and if they want to book the band.
+This is a website for the MadnessFM Online Radio Station, so people can go to this and listen to our feed.

-It has clear and concise pages and information with the intention of increasing revenue for the band by highlighting who they are and what they offer.
+It has clear and concise pages and information with the intention of increasing revenue for the station by highlighting who we are and what we offer.

 It is designed to be responsible and accessible on a range of devices.

 ## UX

-The site's users are fans and potential fans who wish to learn more about the band's history and the band members, and possibly book them for shows.
+The site's users are listeners and potential listeners who wish to learn more about the station's history and the station members.

-The sites intention from the band’s perspective is to sell more of their merchandise, get more gigs, and also increase their fan base by highlighting their gig schedule.
+The sites intention from the station’s perspective is to broadcast to the listener, sell advertisin space, and also increase the listenership.

-It’s a very simple UX idea having a band description and reviews on the home page and then having separate pages for the main pieces of information that someone who is visiting the site would need.
+It’s a very simple UX idea having a station feed, description and ad space on the home page and then having separate pages for the main pieces of information that someone who is visiting the site would need.

 Some user stories I thought of before designing my site;

-* As a fan who is interested in seeing the band at their next gig, I can go to the website and easily find that information on the Gigs page.
+* As a listener who is interested in hearing the station, I can go to the website and easily listen.
-* As a fan who is interested in booking the band for a gig, I can go to the website and easily find the information on the Home page and even contact the band directly on the Contact page.
+* As a listener who is interested in finding information about the station, I can go to the website and easily find the information on the Home page and even contact the station directly on the Contact page.
-* As a person who might be just looking at different bands to play at a party that they are organising, I can easily see from the Home page the description of the band and even see a video of the band in action.
+* As a person who might be just looking at different stations to listen to, I can easily see from the Home page the description of the station.
-* As a person who wants to buy merchandise for the band, I can go to the website and easily find where to buy band merchandise on the Merch page.
+* As a person who wants to buy merchandise from the station, I can go to the website and easily find where to buy station merchandise on the Merch page.

 ### Design

 * Colour Scheme
-    * The colour scheme is 3 colours, black, grey and red, to match the colours used in the band’s logo
+    * The colour scheme is 3 colours, black, grey and yellow, to match the colours used in the station’s logo
 * Typography
     * The Roboto Font is the font used on the site for Headings with the Exo for descriptions and blocks of text, both with Sans Serif as the back up font in case there is an issue with Google Fonts.
 I like the combination of both fonts and I think they are easy to read on both a desktop and a mobile screen.
 * Imagery